Dental Practice Gladstone, MO

 In addition to performing routine teeth cleanings and completing stunning smile makeovers, there are a variety of procedures we complete on a daily basis that are important for your oral health.

 Visit a dental practice in Gladstone to reduce your risk of getting gum disease

 While most people think professional teeth cleanings are only to prevent cavities, they also serve another important purpose in preventing gum disease.
 Adult tooth loss is incredibly common, and gum disease is a leading cause of it.
-At Gladstone Family Dental Group, we know the cause of gum disease is typically due to plaque building up on the teeth and becoming trapped under the gums.
+At Gladstone Family Dental And Implants, we know the cause of gum disease is typically due to plaque building up on the teeth and becoming trapped under the gums.
 When you practice good oral hygiene, which includes brushing twice a day and flossing daily, you reduce your risk of getting gum disease.
 However, no matter how diligent you are, it is possible for plaque to become trapped in hard-to-reach spaces.
 This is why a professional dental cleaning is so important.
 We can prevent gum disease by performing a deep cleaning to remove all of the plaque and tartar from your mouth.
 If we identify early signs of gum disease, we can treat it right away before it causes irritation or gum recession.
 If you live in the Gladstone area, we invite you to call 816-559-7943 to schedule an appointment for your dental cleaning today.